 This campus repository is available for a variety of uses of interest to faculty.
 Most theses, dissertations and master’s reports are available openly and provide global visibility for Michigan Tech’s student publications.
 This open access model is available for faculty publications to appreciably increase visibility of their work.
 This platform can provide access and preservation of publications, course materials, data sets and research project organization and make compliance with Federal agency requirements easy.
 Contact us to learn more about this resource.

-The library has over 270 Windows, Macintosh and Linux computer workstations.
+The library has Windows, Macintosh and Linux computer workstations.
 Login can be through the Michigan Tech Username and ISO password or a generic, anonymous login.
-High speed wireless was upgraded in 2015.
-The library maintains an array of shared equipment including planetary scanner, wide format scanner, 3-D printer, and a self service poster printer.
-There are modest charges for the consumables associated with the latter two devices.
+The library maintains an array of shared equipment including a wide format scanner, 3-D printers and scanners, and a self-service poster printer.
+There are modest charges for poster printing.

 The library has one of the few Department of Commerce PTRCs in a rural area with access to skilled librarians and specialized databases unavailable elsewhere.
 A resource for faculty or students, the PTRC is a good place to begin thinking about patents.
 Workshops are held periodically throughout the year as well.